Taitsing (clipper): Sinking

 Taitsing, carrying a load of patent fuel from Swansea, Wales, sank in the Indian Ocean off Nyuni Island, Zanzibar, on 20 September 1883.

 In culture

 A painting of Taitsing signed by the Chinese painter Hingqua, along with a painting of the clipper brig Venus, sold at auction at Sotheby's in New York City in 2009.

+Hungarian writer András Dékány centered his second fiction book of his "Monostory" trilogy "The Black Prince" ("A fekete herceg") around the Taitsing, and the great tea clipper race.
+András Dékány was a writer, journalist, critic, while in early life worked among other things as sailor.
+A number of his books spoke about sailboats and sailors, including the "Monostory" trilogy, a fictional work centered on Lt.
+Balázs Monostory who becomes sailor during the failed Hungarian Revolution of 1848 and in this fictional book he becomes captain of Taitsing for the time of the race.